charlesndalton/governance-contract-comparison/README.md

 ##### An "exit lever" i.e., the ability to switch to another governance contract

-As mentioned earlier, it uses an upgradeable pattern that would allow changing / extending functionality
+As mentioned earlier, it uses an upgradeable pattern that would allow changing / extending functionality.

+If FIAT wanted to start with the existing code, but then change something (e.g., remove timelock, add vote-locking, etc.) that would be possible – you would just need the change to pass through the existing governance process, since you would need governance permission to change the delegator's (proxy's) implementation.

-Score: 4
+Score: 5

 ##### Gas efficiency